zkMIPS/zkm-project-template/README.md

 >  The guest program's ELF with the input is split into segments according the SEG_SIZE, based on the cycle count.

->  When generating proofs on the local machine, if the log shows "!!!*******seg_num: 1", please reduce SEG_SIZE or increase the input.
+>  When generating proofs on the local machine, if the log shows "[the seg_num is:1 ]", please reduce SEG_SIZE or increase the input.
 If generating proofs through the proof network, SEG_SIZE must be within the range [65536, 262144].

 ### Example 1 : `sha2-rust`